 It is a collection of pre-recorded loops at its heart, with a clever interface allowing you to mix and match each of the loops to create grand orchestral passages, with key articulations to modify the sound and rhythmic elements on the fly.
 As the name suggests, Maximo is the action and power orchestral collection of the bunch, constructed as 4/4 time signature vamps at a romping 130 – 140 BPM.

-Sonokinetic has the foresight to have recorded all of their performance libraries in the same studio, so you’ll have no problem intermixing other Sonokinetic libraries into your project.
-Maximo offers both 16 and 24-bit version, with lite stereo mix versions of each section to preserve CPU power while you compose.
+Sonokinetic has the foresight to have recorded all of its performance libraries in the same studio, so you’ll have no problem intermixing other Sonokinetic libraries into your project.
+Maximo offers both 16 and 24-bit versions, with lite stereo mix versions of each section to preserve CPU power while you compose.
 Each patch includes global volume, pan, x-fade, offset, mic, tuning and harmonic shift settings.
 Most are self-explanatory, with offset allowing you to delay or advance the start point of the loop resulting in interesting rhythmic variations.
-The mic setting features a sliding scale choice between Decca, far, wide and close mic positions with good definition between the states, again replicated across all Sonokinetic performance libraries.
-Key grouped triggers allow you to swap between phrase patterns, mute and adjust the harmonic shift from your keyboard, more on that later.
+The mic set features a sliding scale choice between Decca, far, wide and close mic positions with good definition between the states, again replicated across all Sonokinetic performance libraries.
+Key-grouped triggers allow you to swap between phrase patterns, mute and adjust the harmonic shift from your keyboard, more on that later.